seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 Overall, mutation testing allows for comprehensive results.
 # Explain your SELENUIM test case design process
-first a decision was reached on the website and the tested functionalities, for this lab, www.bestbuy.ca was chosen. a list of functionalities was decided after exploring the website, they were:
+First a decision was reached on the website and the tested functionalities, for this lab, [www.bestbuy.ca](www.bestbuy.ca) was chosen.
+A list of functionalities was decided after exploring the website, they were:

 1. register a new account
 2. login to an account